Fentanyl Treatment Center in Los Angeles, California

 Local law enforcement and public health organizations have ramped up awareness campaigns, distributing naloxone (Narcan) and educating families about the dangers of counterfeit pills.
 Despite these efforts, overdose numbers continue to rise, showing the urgent need for effective, evidence-based fentanyl addiction treatment programs.

-What Happens During a Fentanyl Overdose
+What Happens During a Fentanyl Overdose?

 Fentanyl overdoses happen quickly, often within minutes of taking the drug.
 The primary danger is respiratory depression — the brain stops sending signals to breathe.
 Without oxygen, unconsciousness, brain damage, and death can occur rapidly.